Update on Mitsubishi UFJ Financial Group, Inc. (NYSE:MTU) for the day

 Performance:

-The current operating margin for Mitsubishi UFJ Financial Group, Inc. is at *TBA.
+The current operating margin for Mitsubishi UFJ Financial Group, Inc. is at 70.10%.

-The return on assets for Mitsubishi UFJ Financial Group, Inc. stands at *TBA, (ROA – calculated by dividing the total annual earnings by the company’s total assets – illustrates how profitable a company really is in relation to its total assets).
-The dividend yield stands at 2.51% while the payout ratio is *TBA.
+The return on assets for Mitsubishi UFJ Financial Group, Inc. stands at 0.30%, (ROA – calculated by dividing the total annual earnings by the company’s total assets – illustrates how profitable a company really is in relation to its total assets).
+The dividend yield stands at 2.52% while the payout ratio is 0.00%.

-At present the return on equity (ROE) stands at *TBA and the debt to equity is at *TBA.
+At present the return on equity (ROE) stands at 5.50% and the debt to equity is at 1.53.

 Technical: